christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The core of what tourists see today—the Colosseum, the Forum, the triumphal arches—was a Flavian dynasty project, built primarily between 70 and 100 CE.

+The monumental ruins in Italy today are Flavian-era constructions (70–200 CE) built by the dynasty to create imperial legitimacy.
+The Chersonesus Colosseum in Crimea (https://en.wikipedia.org/wiki/Chersonesus#Remains) is the prototype for the Roman Colosseum.

 Not a single manuscript of any Roman historian exists from before 70 CE.
 The earliest manuscript copies we possess are medieval, often from around 800–1100 CE.
-All Roman historical works - Livy, Tacitus, Suetonius - survive only in medieval copies, often centuries after the authors lived and filtered through centuries of monastic scribes whose patron was the Roman Church, the direct successor of the Flavian political project.
+All Roman historical works - Livy, Tacitus, Suetonius - survive only in medieval copies, often centuries after the authors lived and filtered through centuries of monastic scribes whose patron was the Roman Church and then rediscovered by Poggio Bracciolini (Apostolic Secretary to the Pope) who was a known forger.
+Almost all the classical Latin texts we have today (Tacitus, Lucretius, Quintilian, Cicero) were rediscovered by him.

-The monumental ruins in Italy today are Flavian-era constructions (70–200 CE) built by the dynasty to create imperial legitimacy.
-The Chersonesus Colosseum in Crimea (https://en.wikipedia.org/wiki/Chersonesus#Remains) is the prototype for the Roman Colosseum.

 The "Roman Empire" was not born on the Tiber.
 It was a political and literary fabrication moved there after the true center of power—the Dragon Kingdom of the Bosphorus—was subverted and its history overwritten.
 The ruins we see are not the remains of an ancient Republic; they are the founding monuments of history's most successful forgery.